darthapo/assembot/docs/custom-processors.md

 # AssemBot Custom Processor

-You'll define a custom processor in a plugin.
+You'll define a custom processors in a plugin.
 (See [plugins docs](https://github.com/darthapo/assembot/blob/master/docs/plugins.md) to learn more about the mechanics of plugins).

 Here's an example of a simple processor that adds support for embedding `.txt` files into your js package: